-One of the common questions I get from agency owners is about how their peers handle new business.
+One of the common questions I get from agency owners is how their peers handle new business.
 Whether large or small, owners can’t help but notice the successes of others.
 They often marvel at how one agency is constantly in the news with a new client or another had a big win, or yet another is constantly hiring.
-I want to be like that agency.
+They want to be like that agency.

 One surprising data point is that 39% have a dedicated business development person.
 The industry average is less than 30%.
 I believe this is an upward trend brought about by increasing competition and fragmentation in the agency world.
 We’ve all experienced the growing number of firms responding to an RFP.
 I’ve heard from marketers about the increasing number of cold calls they get, specially designed mailings and emails.
 As the competition heats up, more agencies are putting dedicated resources to the task of new business as a reaction to declining success.
 The question is, are these the right resources and are they using the right strategy to be successful.

 Only 1% reported using outsourced business development like myself and the many other people and firms who provide such services.
-36% report intent to do so in 2016.
+36% report intent to do so.
 Why the big jump?
-Again, I think it is the increasingly competitive marketplace together with a recognition of poor performance and a commitment to improving in 2016.
+Again, I think it is the increasingly competitive marketplace together with a recognition of poor performance and a commitment to improving.
 There are many different kinds of resources available to agencies that focus on all or separate parts of the funnel.
 My approach results in a new business program that the agency can take over and manage themselves.
 Others do it all and will continue to prospect for as long as they are welcome.
 Whichever approach is the right approach, agency owners should consider outside help to get their business development program properly set up and fine-tuned for results.
 In my completely biased opinion, the cost of such services versus the value and potential revenue for years to come is well worth the investment.

 Other approaches reported: